 However, it seems a bit impractical to list several different neighborhoods to wander on this list, and I think Champs-Elysées is still the quintessential place for a first-timer visitor to take a stroll through Paris.
 It has a sense of grandeur to it, features an amalgamation of styles, and will lead you right to the Arc de Triomphe (which allows me to “cheat” a bit and not include that elsewhere on the list).
 My recommended walking tour here is starting around Place de la Concorde, heading down Champs-Elysées, circling the Arc de Triomphe, and continuing down Avenue Victor Hugo to Victor Hugo Place.
 That’s about a 3 km stroll, and it’s wonderful.

-Overall, Paris is a pretty incredible place.
+Overall, Paris is a pretty incredible place–we cover the many reasons why in our Ultimate Travel Guide to Paris.
 Any one of these spots would likely be the #1 point of interest in any number of (great) cities around the world.
 The caliber of the offerings in Paris are almost unfair to other world cities, and demonstrate just why Paris is such a wonderful place to visit.
 The overwhelming thing is that there are another few dozen (or more) excellent things to do in Paris…and throughout France.
 No amount of time is “enough” to fully experience Paris.

 Planning your own trip to France?
 Check out our France posts, which cover a variety of places, from Normandy to the Loire Valley.
 In addition to these posts, I recommend planning with the Rick Steves France and Loire Valley Eyewitness guidebooks.